-The chart above provides representations of the absolute greenhouse gas emissions (GHG) attributable both to Temple Bar, and also to a notional investment of equal value in the FTSE All-Share.
+The chart above provides representations of the absolute greenhouse gas emissions (GHG) attributable both to the Company, and also to a notional investment of equal value in a basket of companies comprising FTSE All-Share.

 An equity ownership approach is used to allocate both Scope 1 and Scope 2 emissions to investments.
-Under this approach, if an investor holds shares equal in value to 5 percent of a company's total market capitalisation, then the investor is considered to own 5 percent of the Company; accordingly, it is considered to be liable for 5 percent of the Company's GHG (or carbon) emissions.
+Under this approach, if an investor holds shares equal in value to 5% of a company's total market capitalisation, then the investor is considered to own 5% of the Company; accordingly, it is considered to be liable for 5% of the Company's GHG (or carbon) emissions.

-As compared to the FTSE All-Share, Temple Bar exhibits a higher value for its Scope 1 and Scope 2 emissions (+37%).
+As compared to FTSE All-Share, the Company exhibits a higher value for its Scope 1 (+25%) but a lower Scope 2 emissions (-1%) compared to last year.

-These metrics are presented on an absolute basis; as the value of the Company increases, we would expect the overall emissions attributable to Temple Bar to increase.
-The respective values for Temple Bar and the FTSE All-Share, normalised by the value of the Company, which in essence is the carbon footprint metric, are 157.2 and 116.5 tCO2eq/GBPm, respectively.
-Temple Bar's carbon footprint is 35% higher as it has a higher exposure to sectors responsible for a considerable amount of emissions, such as Energy and Consumer Discretionary.
+These metrics are presented on an absolute basis; as the value of the Company increases, we would expect the overall emissions attributable to the Company to increase.
+The respective values for the Company and FTSE All Share, normalised by the value of the Company, which in essence is the carbon footprint metric, are 164.1 and 104.09 tCO2eq/GBPm, respectively.
+The Company's carbon footprint is 56% higher as it is more exposed to high intensive carbon industries than the index.

-Weighted Average Carbon Intensity (WACI):
+Weighted Average Carbon Intensity ("WACI"):

-This chart shows the asset-weighted emissions intensity both of Temple Bar, and also of an investment of equal value in the FTSE All-Share.
+This chart shows the asset-weighted emissions intensity both of the Company, and also of an investment of equal value in a basket of companies comprising FTSE All-Share.

-Emissions intensity as a metric reflects the value of a company's Scope 1 and Scope 2 carbon emissions (t CO2eq), normalised by revenues derived (here, using GBP millions), over a particular period in line with the carbon reporting one, which is financial year 2022 and 2021 respectively.
+Emissions intensity as a metric reflects the value of a company's Scope 1 and Scope 2 carbon emissions (t CO2eq), normalised by revenues derived (here, using GBP millions), over a particular period in line with the carbon reporting one, which is financial year 2023 and 2022 respectively.

-The weighted average carbon intensity of the Company is 3% lower than the FTSE All-Share, indicating on average a lower allocation to carbon intensive companies.
+The weighted average carbon intensity of the Trust is 12% higher than FTSE All-Share.